xyOz-dev/Roo-Code-Docs/docs/providers/unbound.md

 ## Tips and Notes

 * **Security Focus:** Unbound emphasizes security features for enterprise use.
 If your organization has strict security requirements for AI usage, Unbound might be a good option.
+*   **Model List Refresh:** Roo Code includes a refresh button specifically for the Unbound provider in the settings.
+This allows you to easily update the list of available models from your Unbound application and get immediate feedback on your API key's validity.